WA House rejects drug possession compromise

-OLYMPIA — The Washington House voted down a last-minute deal to maintain a criminal penalty for drug possession Sunday night, the final day of the legislative session, leaving the state’s drug laws in question and potentially laying the foundation for a patchwork of laws throughout the state.
+OLYMPIA — The Washington House voted down a last-minute deal to maintain a criminal penalty for drug possession and boost funding for treatment Sunday night, the final day of the legislative session, leaving the state’s drug laws in question and potentially laying the foundation for a patchwork of laws throughout the state.

-The bill failed, 43-55, in a vote shortly before 8 p.m.
+In a dramatic vote as the session wound down, the compromise bill failed, 43-55, shortly before 8 p.m.
 Sunday.
 No Republicans voted for the measure, while Democrats were divided.

-The session ends at midnight.
+As of late Sunday, prospects for the bill’s revival appeared slim, with the regular session scheduled to end at midnight.

-The current law, pegging drug possession as a misdemeanor, expires in July.
+The current law — a stopgap passed after a state Supreme Court ruling invalidated the state’s felony drug-possession law — punishes drug possession as a misdemeanor.

 Democrats had come up with a compromise plan, announced Saturday night, to raise the penalty to a gross misdemeanor.
 But when the final debate started late Sunday, it became clear that the plan didn’t have enough votes to pass.

+The compromise was pummeled by lawmakers on both sides of the aisle during a passionate debate.

 Republicans argued there had to be a criminal penalty for possessing illegal drugs and some Democrats said the focus should be on boosting treatment, not criminalizing substance use disorder.